Díaz gets 1st big league save since October 2022 as Mets hold off Reds 3-2

 CINCINNATI (AP) — Edwin Díaz pitched out of trouble in the ninth inning to earn his first major league save since October 2022, and the New York Mets held off the Cincinnati Reds 3-2 on Friday night.

-Jeff McNeil hit his first home run of the season and Jose Quintana provided a solid start as the Mets won their second straight one-run game after opening 0-5.
+Jeff McNeil broke out of a slump with his first home run of the season and Jose Quintana provided a solid start as the Mets won their second straight one-run game after opening 0-5.

+It’s been a long road back for Díaz, who missed last season following knee surgery.
+This was his fourth appearance of the year, but he was pitching on back-to-back days for the first time.

+“It means a lot,” Díaz said of his first save.
+“The ball was moving great today.
+My first three outings were no problem.
+I had to make my pitches tonight.”

 New York avoided its first 0-6 start since 1963 by scoring twice in the bottom of the ninth to beat Detroit 2-1 in the second game of Thursday's doubleheader.
 The Mets were hitless through seven innings in that game.